Steve973/simplex-consensus-protocol/README.md

 ## Project Status

-Currently, this library is in the pre-alpha stage, where initial development is ongoing.
-It is still being developed and tested, so it will be some time before the first version is released (even a beta).
-If you would like to help, the peer-to-peer networking still needs to be figured out.
-Development is very active, and there should be commits (nearly) daily.
-Do not hesitate to reach out if you have comments, questions, requests, or suggestions.
+### Pre-alpha

+This project is in the pre-alpha stage.
+I am working on completing the initial core protocol implementation, and I have not yet started on the peer-to-peer networking layer.
+It will, quite likely, be quite some time before this library is ready for a release.
+If this project interests you, I would be glad to accept assistance.
+For people with peer-to-peer networking experience, I would be especially grateful for your help.
+(Hint, hint!)

+### Scala reimplementation with Akka

+After completing most of the protocol implementation in Java, I was looking for a better way to implement the protocol in a way that would be better-suited for peer-to-peer networking.
+I decided to switch to the actor model, through Akka, and implement everything in scala for its elegance and concise implementation.
+I am mostly brand-new to scala, and I am definitely brand-new to Akka, so I need to figure out how to enforce various standards and utilize static code analysis tools to ensure that the code is of high quality.

 ## Layered Approach